Just-In-Time Objectives: A General Approach for Specialized AI Interactions: EVALUATION: Powering UI Generation with Just-In-Time Objectives

 \paragraph{\systemName{} outputs were strongly preferred over the baseline} The induced JIT objectives effectively steered downstream generation, producing outputs that were more useful than those yielded by the baseline condition.
 Users attributed their preference of \systemName{} output to the presence of experts, which produced more specific, opinionated, and ultimately useful outputs.
-For example, P11, a PhD student in chemical engineering, found \systemName{} outputs comparable to Deep Research outputs using only a fraction of a time, and they felt \systemName{} results were more reliable and accurate.
-Similarly, P19, a bioengineering PhD student working on a research proposal, was impressed at the quality of the \systemName{} output that they felt was \textit{``much more in depth, even more than o1''} (one of OpenAI's advanced reasoning models): \begin{quote} \textit{``[Poppins] definitely gave more in-depth analysis of my input, and also the answers it gave me were very detailed—I would say PhD-level answers [...]
-Some of the suggestions are actually what my advisor or reading committee, who are [redacted university] professors, told me before.
+For example, P11, a PhD student in chemical engineering, found \systemName{} outputs comparable to Deep Research\footnote{Deep Research is an OpenAI agent that conducts multi-step research on the internet.} outputs using only a fraction of a time, and they felt \systemName{} results were more reliable and accurate.
+Similarly, P19, a bioengineering PhD student working on a research proposal, was impressed at the quality of the \systemName{} output that they felt was \textit{``much more in depth, even more than o1.''}\footnote{OpenAI o1 is an advanced reasoning model released in late 2024.} \begin{quote} \textit{``[Poppins] definitely gave more in-depth analysis of my input, and also the answers it gave me were very detailed - I would say PhD-level answers [...]
+Some of the suggestions are actually what my advisor or reading committee, who are Stanford professors, told me before.
 So it was very surprising.''} --- P19 \end{quote}

 These outputs often broke participants' expectations of what language models could produce.
-When reading feedback on their short story from a \textit{Character Consistency Specialist}, P30 was pleasantly surprised by the expert’s suggestion to introduce ambiguity and inconsistency into the protagonist’s character arc to increase story complexity: \textit{``I don’t think an AI would ever tell me to make my characters inconsistent, but this expert did!''} Others found that Poppins outputs nicely augmented their abilities on tasks they find challenging.
+When reading feedback on their short story from a \textit{Character Consistency Specialist}, P30 was pleasantly surprised by the expert’s suggestion to introduce ambiguity and inconsistency into the protagonist’s character arc to increase story complexity: \textit{``I don’t think an AI would ever tell me to make my characters inconsistent, but this expert did!''} Others found that Poppins outputs augmented their abilities on tasks they find challenging.
 When translating manga, P16 expressed that the expert feedback helped them incorporate more creative liberty while preserving semantic accuracy in their translation: \textit{``I’m not the most creative writer, so I think having these ideas stretch what I’m capable of doing.''}